Mercury Records: Later history: 1950s–present

 From its inception until the mid-1990s, the winged head of Mercury was the label's trademark.
 As of 2018, Mercury UK, Mercury Classics, and Mercury Tokyo (Japan) use the logo.

 During the 1950s, Mercury released hits of musicians such as the Platters, Brook Benton, the Diamonds, and Patti Page.

 In 1961, Philips, a Dutch electronics company and owner of Philips Records, which had lost its distribution deal with Columbia Records outside North America, played a key role in Mercury's future by signing an exchange agreement with the American record company.
-A year later, Mercury was sold to Consolidated Electronics Industries Corp.
+Mercury began releasing Philips label recordings in the U.S. in February 1962.
+Also in 1962, Mercury was sold to Consolidated Electronics Industries Corp.
 (Conelco), which was an affiliate of Philips under its U.S. Trust division; in 1963, Mercury switched British distribution from EMI to Philips.
 In 1962, Mercury began marketing a line of phonographs made by Philips bearing the Mercury brand name.

 In July 1967, Mercury Records became the first U.S. record label to release cassette music tapes (Musicassettes).
 In 1969, Mercury changed its corporate name to Mercury Record Productions Inc., while its parent Conelco became North American Philips Corp.
 (NAPC) after Philips bought control of the company.

 Philips and German electronics giant Siemens reorganized their joint-ventured record operations, Grammophon-Philips Group, home of Deutsche Grammophon, Philips Records, and Polydor to become PolyGram in 1972.
 That year, PolyGram bought Mercury from NAPC.
 Mercury's corporate name was changed to Phonogram Inc. to match a related company in the UK that operated the Mercury label there.
-During the 1970s, Mercury released hits by musicians such as The Statler Brothers, Paper Lace, Rod Stewart, Bachman-Turner Overdrive, Cledus Maggard and The Citizen's Band, Jacky Ward, Glenn Sutton, William Bell, Rush, and Reba McEntire.
+During the 1970s, Mercury released hits by musicians such as Paper Lace, Rod Stewart, Bachman-Turner Overdrive, William Bell, Thin Lizzy, 10cc, Rush, Jerry Butler, and Melba Moore.

 From late 1974 to early 1983, the company's label design featured a painting of three famous buildings that are located in Chicago: Marina City, John Hancock Center, and One IBM Plaza, the latter which was Mercury's headquarters during that period, having moved from its long-time address at 35 East Wacker Drive.
 Mercury released soul musicians such as the Dells and Marvin Sease.
-From the 1970s through the early 1980s, Mercury released albums of funk musicians such as Ohio Players, the Bar-Kays, Con Funk Shun, and Hamilton Bohannon.
+From the 1970s through the early 1980s, Mercury released albums of funk musicians such as Ohio Players, the Bar-Kays, Con Funk Shun, Cameo, Kool&the Gang, and Hamilton Bohannon.
 Mercury released albums by Kool & the Gang (following the dissolution of De-Lite Records in 1985), the first three albums of the 1979-86 self titled series of the Gap Band (via Total Experience Productions) and Cameo (via distribution of leader Larry Blackmon's label Atlanta Artists Records).
 And the label released early rapper Kurtis Blow's hit "The Breaks" (1980) also.
 Mercury released blues musician Robert Cray.